GreenDelta/bioheating-tool/docker/README.md

 ## Building the application image

-For the application image, use the `app.Dockerfile`. **Make sure** to run the application build first and copy it to the `docker` folder, before building the
+For the application image, use the `app.Dockerfile`. **Make sure** to run the application build first and copy the required files to the `docker` folder, before building the
 image:

 ```bash